nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `manual COMMAND_NAME`

-* The format for the command corresponding to the command name will be displayed, along with a short description
+* The format for the command corresponding to the command name will be displayed, along with a short description.

 Example
 * `manual add`